sybila/biodivine-control-tool/AeonOnlineTool/ComputeEngine/README.md

-# Compute Engine for Biodivine/Aeon Online Tool
+# Compute Engine for the Biodivine/Aeon Online Tool

 This directory contains precompiled Compute Engines for various operating systems.
 If you cannot find a compatible Compute Engine for your OS, you can compile one yourself by following the instructions in the <a href="https://github.com/sybila/biodivine-aeon-server">Biodivine Aeon Server GitHub repository</a>.